Connect on LinkedIn

 After starting as an academic with the Faculty in 2012, Tamara has led multiple teaching and learning projects and been awarded individual and team, citations and awards for her innovative teaching methods, including a team, Australian Award for University Teaching for outstanding contributions to student learning, focused on developing Indigenous professional capabilities.

 Tamara is well published and regularly reviews for international journals.
 She is a member of the editorial board of Contemporary Nurse.
-Professional affiliations include the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM) and the Sigma Theta Tau Honours Society.
+Professional affiliations include the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM), the Australian Diabetes Educators Association (ADEA) and the Sigma Theta Tau Honours Society.

-Tamara maintains clinical currency working casually as a registered nurse for NSW Health.
+Tamara maintains clinical currency working part-time as a diabetes educator at Nepean Diabetes Service.

 - 2019 Diabetes NSW & ACT High Achiever Award (Individual)